|Office:||253 Ross |

 How I came to Teach what I Teach

 When I was 12, my dad asked me, “How would you like to get $1,000?”
 He had my attention.
 That question led me to my first public speaking competition.
 I spoke competitively for four more years, then switched to motivational and leadership speaking in high school organizations.
 These early experiences with public speaking, presenting, training, and interviewing launched me into undergraduate studies in business management.
 It was not until a friend said to me, “Did you know you talk about relationships all the time?” that I realized how fascinating interpersonal relationships are to me—family member, friend or intimate partner.
 That was also the day I switched from studying communication in organizations to interpersonal communication.
-I remain interested in public speaking and business, however my primary interests are in family, friend, and romantic relationships.
+Over time, I have come to appreciate the research process and I frequently teach research methods.

 Outside of the University

-I travel, sew, follow college football and basketball, and read.
+I travel, sew, follow college football and basketball, read, do puzzles, and spend time with family.